COVID-19 Testing for CUIMC Students

 Students Who Test Positive for COVID-19

-- Students living on or off campus who test positive will be asked to isolate at home for at least 10 days and until Medical Services, in collaboration with the Columbia University Test and Trace Program, provides clearance to return to campus.
+- Students living on or off campus who test positive (also known as "cases") will be asked to isolate at home for at least 10 days and until Medical Services, in collaboration with the Columbia University Test and Trace Program, provides clearance to return to campus.
 Student Health will work with students who are unable to safely isolate to connect with the necessary resources for successful isolation.

-- Close contacts of students who test positive will be asked to quarantine for 14 days, and will be contacted by the Columbia University Test and Trace Program.
+- Close contacts of cases will be asked to quarantine for 10 days unless they meet appropriate exemption criteria, and will be contacted by the Columbia University Test and Trace Program.
 No identifying information about positive cases will be shared with contacts or disclosed to faculty or other Columbia affiliates without expressed consent from the case.

 - Regardless of location, all students who test positive for COVID-19 will receive daily medical support through telehealth from Medical Services and can elect to receive additional support and resources from Student Health and Columbia University.

 - Students will be able to take classes remotely, with any necessary academic accommodations.